Chauvin jury grows despite $27M settlement to Floyd family - WTMJ

 “It hasn’t affected me at all because I don’t know the details,” he said.

 Two new jurors were seated later in the day, putting the jury back at nine.
 Five are men and four are women.
-Five are white, one is multiracial and three are Black, and their ages range from 20s to 50s.
+Four are white, two are multiracial and three are Black, and their ages range from 20s to 50s.

 Fourteen jurors, including two alternates, are needed for former officer Derek Chauvin’s trial on murder and manslaughter charges in Floyd’s death.

 Cahill has set March 29 for opening statements if the jury is complete by then.
 Chauvin attorney Eric Nelson, who requested jurors be recalled for re-questioning because of the settlement, has also asked that the trial be delayed or moved elsewhere.
-Cahill said he would rule Friday on those motions.
+Cahill said he would rule Friday on those motions, but he has previously rejected moving it, saying publicity about Floyd’s death has reached every corner of the state.
+Cahill also awarded additional juror strikes to each side this week.

 The man said he had a neutral view of Chauvin and could start with a presumption of innocence.
 He said he trusts police, but that it would be fair for a jury to evaluate the officer’s actions.

-Note: This story has been corrected, based on updated and corrected information provided by the court, to show that one juror previous identified as white has self-identified as multiracial.